 - Bank of America Premium Rewards incidental credit works like Amex and Chase above in that the credit runs from January 1st to December 31st.
 Be sure to place qualifying charges by December 31st.
 As a data point, deposits to a United Travel Bank have worked in the past (same has been true with Amex cards that offer airline fee credits).

 - Citi Prestige travel credits also work based on calendar year spend (this is a change from pre-2020 when they based the spend on December to December statement close dates).
-For 2021, Citi expanded this credit to include spend at supermarkets and restaurants (details here).
+For 2021 and 2022, Citi expanded this credit to include spend at supermarkets and restaurants.

 Use other annual / monthly credits